Massless and Partially Massless Limits in Quadratic Gravity: Limit of Quadratic Gravity

 \subsection{Case $\Lambda > 0$: $m^2_2\rightarrow \frac{2}{3}\Lambda$ (partially massless limit)}

-We now investigate the limit $\beta\rightarrow \infty$ when $\Lambda >0$ and show that new interesting features appear as compared to the previous scenario.
+We now analyse the limit $\beta\rightarrow \infty$ when $\Lambda >0$ and show that new interesting features appear as compared to the previous scenario.
 Also in this case, only in $D=4$ spacetime dimensions the limit does not hit a strong coupling.
-In what follows, we directly work in four spacetime dimensions and explicitly show the regularity of the limit.
+In what follows, we directly work in four spacetime dimensions and show that the limit is regular.

 The starting point is the gravitational action~\eqref{action-stelle} with $\Lambda\neq 0$ written in terms of the canonically normalized fields $\phi$ and $f_{\mu\nu},$

 where now $f_{\mu\nu}=\frac{\tilde{M}_{\rm p}}{m_2^2}[R_{\mu\nu}-\frac{1}{6}g_{\mu\nu}R-\frac{1}{3}\Lambda g_{\mu\nu}].$